Whether you're brand new to babysitting or an experienced babysitter just looking to improve, you can use these tips to be a better sitter.

 Different parents will want things like discipline handled in unique ways, but there are some things that I think parents would universally agree will make a good babysitter.

-As a parent, I want a babysitter that's dependable and shows up on time.
-They should be good communicators who are open to feedback and know how to react if there's an emergency.
+As a parent, I want someone that's dependable and shows up on time.
+The babysitter should be a good communicator who is open to feedback and knows how to react if there's an emergency.

 For kids, a good babysitter is someone who is fun and does their best to keep them engaged.